You are here

 View as PDF: P3234.pdf

 It’s springtime, and you’re ready to take on the noble wild turkey.
 The pursuit of this bird takes a lot of patience and skill in the woods.
-While it does not take the entire selection of calls and camo that are in your local sporting goods catalog, one thing is sure: you must take the time to pattern your shotgun in order to assure a quick, clean kill.
+While it does not take the entire selection of calls and camo that are in your local sporting goods catalog, one thing is sure: you must take the time to pattern your shotgun to ensure a quick, clean kill.

 You can make the best sounds on a slate and be totally hidden from the “eagle eyes” of a turkey, but if you don’t know how your gun is shooting at different ranges, you can’t make a clean shot.
 Remember, you owe it to the wild turkey to make sure that you take its life quickly and efficiently.

 If you hang around turkey hunters enough, invariably one will eventually ask, “What’s your gun shooting?”
-This question encompasses a series of other questions, but basically means one thing: “From how far will it kill a turkey?”
-The answer depends on many factors, ranging from gun type and/or gauge, to ammunition selection and chokes used.
+This question encompasses a series of other questions but basically means one thing: “From how far will it kill a turkey?”
+The answer depends on many factors, ranging from gun type and/or gauge to ammunition selection and chokes used.
 Keep in mind that opinions vary greatly concerning ethical distances and patterns to shoot a wild turkey.
 What is important to remember is that confidence in your equipment is critical when the time comes to take the shot.

-In order to establish the effective range of your gun, you must first determine where the point of impact (POI) is in relation to the point of aim (POA).
+To establish the effective range of your gun, you must first determine where the point of impact (POI) is in relation to the point of aim (POA).
 Just because you have a sight on your gun does not mean that the gun is going to place the shot exactly where you are pointing.
 Determining POI of your gun is easy to do and usually can be done with only one shot.

 The main purpose of this exercise is not accuracy but to see how POA and POI relate to each other.
-For this initial test, it is not necessary to use your turkey hunting loads; a simple, light 1- to 1 1/8-ounce target load will be just fine.
+For this initial test, it is not necessary to use your turkey hunting loads; a simple, light 1- to 1⅛-ounce target load will be just fine.
 The shot will be close enough to imprint a bulk of the pattern in one area of the paper, which is what you want.

 Lay out the chokes you are going to experiment with, and determine the choke you are going to try first.
 If you look online, you can find some excellent sources for a starting point for the choke to try with your gun.
-One such source is www.oldgobbler.com, which has a section dedicated to pictures of targets that members have shot and posted along with distance, choke/shot shell combination, and pellet count.
+One such source is OldGobbler, which has a section dedicated to pictures of targets that members have shot and posted along with distance, choke/shot shell combination, and pellet count.

 While POI shooting involves a center-of-the-paper POA, there are several “turkey head” targets on the market.
 All of these are acceptable but not necessary.
 A neck and head area can be drawn easily using a tracing of your arm starting with the elbow and moving upward to include your closed fist.
 Or you may simply draw a center aiming point.